pingforhelp/BCA/docs/computer-sci/Out.md

 Memory Hierarchy helps in optimizing the memory available in the computer.
 There are ++multiple levels present in the memory, each one having a different size, different cost, etc... ++Some types of memory like cache, and main memory are faster as compared to other types of memory but they are having a little less size and are also costly whereas some memory has alittle higher storage value, but they are a little slower.
 Accessing of data is not similar in all types of memory, some have faster access whereas some have slower access.++

 # Types of Memory Hierarchy
+This Memory Hierarchy Design is divided into 2 main types:
+- External Memory or Secondary Memory: Comprising of Magnetic Disk, Optical Disk, and Magnetic Tape i.e. peripheral storage devices which are accessible by the processor via an I/O Module.
+- Internal Memory or Primary Memory: Comprising of Main Memory, Cache Memory & CPU registers.
+This is directly accessible by the processor.

+Memory Hierarchy Design:
+1. Registers are small, high-speed memory units located in the CPU.
+They are used to store the most frequently used data and instructions.
+Registers have the fastest access time and the smallest storage capacity, typically ranging from 16 to 64 bits.
+2. Cache Memory is a small, fast memory unit located close to the CPU.
+It stores frequently used data and instructions that have been recently accessed from the main memory.
+Cache memory is designed to minimize the time it takes to access data by providing the CPU with quick access to frequently used data.
+3. Main Memory also known as RAM, is the primary memory of a Computer system.
+It has a larger storage capacity than cache memory, but it is slower.
+Main memory is used to store data and instructions that are currently in use by the CPU.

+# Types of Main Memory:
+- Static RAM Static RAM stores the binary information in flip flops and information remains valid until power is supplied.
+Static RAM has a faster access time and is used in implementing cache memory.
+- Dynamic RAM: It stores the binary information as a charge on the capacitor.
+It requires refreshing circuitry to maintain the charge on the capacitors after a few milliseconds.
+It contains more memory cells per unit area as compared to SRAM.
+4. Secondary Storage, such as hard disk drives (HDD) and solid-state drives (SSD), is a non-volatile memory unit that has a larger storage capacity than main memory.
+It is used to store data and instructions that are not currently in use by the CPU.
+Secondary storage has the slowest access time and is typically the least expensive type of memory in the memory hierarchy.
+5. Magnetic Disk are simply circular plates that are fabricated with either a metal or a plastic or a magnetized material.
+The Magnetic disks work at a high speed inside the computer and these are frequently used.
+Magnetic disks is Obsolete in favor of Cloud storage and improvements in technologies such as USB Drives, SD cards.
+However, they are used in the entertainment industry for "Extra/Special edition" content in addition to the content.
+6. Magnetic Tape is simply a magnetic recording device that is covered with a plastic film.
+Magnetic Tape is generally used for the backup of data.
+In the case of a magnetic tape, the access time for a computer is a little slower and therefore, it requires some amount of time for accessing the strip.
+This old tech from 90s noone uses.

 # Types of Computers
 Computer are generally classified by speed, memory size and power consumption